Today we tell you about a project made together with Susan Rich, artist from Venice Beach, California.

-So it has been a true joy to collaborate and develop a jewel together, made of recycled wood from a skateboard of mines (from a Zeroskateboard deck) and Susan’s Venice Graffstone, real street art layers “stones” (below you can read more about this amazing material that Susan has saved and developed).
+So it has been a true joy to develop a jewel together, made of recycled wood from a skateboard of mines (from Zeroskateboard) and Susan’s Venice Graffstone, real street art layers “stones” (below you can read more about this amazing material that Susan has saved and developed).

-We took part at Gioiellodentro award 2018, Metamorfosi.
+We took part at Gioiellodentro award 2018, Metamorfosi, curated by Francesca Canapa.
 Our project is a huge hip-hop style chain with a horse pendant, both made of recycled skateboard wood… transformed into a magic unicorn by a special graffiti horn, by Venice Graffstone.

 The concept and the matter are deeply connected in this piece: recycled skateboard wood, a graffiti preciuos stone and the hip-hop style carry the magic of the street in this contemporary amulet.

-And we are happy to tell that “GRAFF + SK8 = MAGIC” has just been awarded of prize for artistic merit.
+And we are happy to tell that “GRAFF + SK8 = MAGIC” has just been awarded.